-Jennifer Armstrong is a resident of Edenton, North Carolina where her husband works for Duke Energy and her youngest son attends high school.
-An older son is a junior at Barton College in Wilson, North Carolina.
-Her husband is a native of Virginia Beach and Jennifer was raised in Fairfax, Virginia.
-Before moving to Edenton from Virginia Beach 13 years ago, the Armstrongs homeschooled their boys, one of whom attended Home School Plus for art and science.
+Jennifer Armstrong is a resident of Edenton, North Carolina where her husband works for Duke Energy.
+She has two grown sons, one just graduating from college and one headed to Middle Tennessee State University this fall.
+Before moving to Edenton from Virginia Beach 14 years ago, the Armstrongs home schooled their boys, one of whom attended Home School Plus for art and science.
 Jennifer received her undergraduate degree in Psychology at King University in Bristol, Tennessee.
-She attended Regent University and studied Education and Counseling before moving to North Carolina.
-Once the boys entered later elementary school, Jennifer became a College Advisor at College of the Albemarle and later moved into their Work Skills Development Program where she taught Adult High School and GED Classes.
+She also attended Regent University and did Masters Level classes in Education and Counseling and is currently an NILD trained Educational Therapist.
+Once the boys entered later elementary school, Jennifer became a College Advisor at College of the Albemarle and then moved into their Work Skills Development Program where she taught Adult High School and GED Classes.
 She has also taught preschool in Edenton and tutored in math and English at the local elementary school.
-She is currently the Children's Coordinator at Edenton United Methodist Church.
-She loves to work hard in class and reward hard work with fun incentives!
-She also loves time with her family at the beach and walking her rescued hunting dog, Barnabee.
+She loves to work hard in class and rewards hard work with fun incentives!
+This year Jennifer is teaching College and Career Preparation for high school juniors and seniors.
+She is also doing Educational Therapy.
+She loves time with her family at the beach and walking her rescued hunting dog, Barnabee.

 Christina grew up in Virginia Beach and earned a Bachelor’s degree in Biology, a Bachelor’s degree in Marine Science and minors in both Environmental Science and Spanish.
 She traveled to three Spanish speaking countries to gather a deeper understanding of the language and culture and continues to hold a deep passion for teaching it.
 She has over ten years of experience being a Tutor, a Teaching Assistant, and a workshop leader in various math and science subjects.
 By using all that she has learned throughout her own studies, career and travels, she has become successful in helping others live up to their full potential by providing a caring, understanding and successful learning environment.
 Christina is also a member of Mensa.